 - – Call Premium

 Example: So if you bought stock for $100 a share and received call premiums based on that stock at $6 a share, then your downside breakeven point is $94 a share.
-If you can repeat the same strategy the following month, then the breakeven point is $88 a share, and so on.
+If you can repeat the same strategy the following month, then the breakeven point is $88 a share, etc.

 A call, like other options, has both intrinsic and time value.
 The intrinsic value of the call is the amount by which the stock price exceeds the strike price of the call.
 The call premium that exceeds the intrinsic value is equal to its time value.
 If a call is not in the money, then the entire call premium is time value.
 Time value is maximized when the call is at the money and when there is considerable amount of time until expiration.
 However, time value declines most rapidly in the final month before expiration.
 Therefore, a good call writing strategy is to write calls about a month before expiration with a strike price as close to the current stock price as possible, since stocks generally decline in the last few weeks before options expiration and time value always rapidly declines in the weeks before expiration.
 This strategy can be repeated each month or periodically as long as the underlying is held.